AutoNateAI/swe-hackers/apprentice/ROADMAP.md

-# The Apprentice's Path 🌟
+# The AutoNateAI Apprentice's Path 🌟

-*A 6-week quest to unlock the secrets of code.*
+_A 6-week quest to unlock the secrets of code._

 ---